Dr. Gena Barnhill

-Prior to coming to Lynchburg College, Professor Tolbert was the founder of Project Daniel, an early intervention program for babies with disabilities serving the Central Virginia area since 1978.
+Prior to coming to University of Lynchburg, Professor Tolbert was the founder of Project Daniel, an early intervention program for babies with disabilities serving the Central Virginia area since 1978.
 She has also worked in neonatal units, public/private schools and institutions with infants, toddlers, children and adolescents with severe disabilities.

-During her time at Lynchburg College, Professor Tolbert has coordinated the Early Childhood and Severe Disabilities Program, was coordinator of the Special Education Program and director of field experiences.
+During her time at University of Lynchburg, Professor Tolbert has coordinated the Early Childhood and Severe Disabilities Program, was coordinator of the Special Education Program and director of field experiences.
 She also directed the Technical Assistance Center serving special education professionals, children, and families (a Virginia Department of Education grant funded project).